 We cannot go back in history and see how our ancestors benefitted from storytelling or not, but we can look at hunter-gatherer groups today.
-They more or less function the same way our paleolithic forefathers did.
 This is what some anthropologists did by studying the Agta tribes in the Philippines.

 Stories were helpful and made us stronger and better prepared to survive, so they became a necessary part of our lives and psyche.
 We evolved to like telling and listening to stories.

-It is something that amazes me every time I think about it.
+It amazes me every time I think about it.

 The Art of Storytelling